Sickle Cell Disease - Infection management/ prophylaxis

 - Periodic comprehensive evaluations, and other disease- specific health maintenance services

-- Timely and appropriate treatment of acute illness
+- Timely and appropriate treatment of painful crisis and acute illness

 - Genetic counseling (for couples planning to have children)